 Dance can help teach your children many valuable life-skills as well.
 In a world of instant gratification, dance teaches that hard work, diligence, and commitment are necessary for success.
 Mastery of skills can take years, but the determination and dedication required for this are applicable to all things in life.

 Our Annual Production

-Every year, we put together a full-length story production involving all of our students who wish to be in the show, from pre-school to adult.
+Every year, we put together a full-length story production involving all of our students who wish to be in the show, from pre-school to advanced.
 We use sets, backdrops, special effects, intelligent lights, and beautiful costumes to create an amazing show each spring.
-Our past productions include Peter Pan, The Little Mermaid, The Wizard of Oz, Aladdin, The Lion King, Beauty and the Beast, Alice in Wonderland, and many other great stories.
+Our past productions include Peter Pan, The Little Mermaid, The Wizard of Oz, Aladdin, Beauty and the Beast, Alice in Wonderland, and many other great stories.

 We believe it is important for dancers to feel like they are “part of a production” instead of just being in their annual recital.
 Our dancers are given characters in each show: for example fairies in Peter Pan or tea cups in Beauty and the Beast.

 “Recently I had the privilege of attending a Ballet Misha performance… What an amazing production.
 The best costumes, props, backdrops, music and choreography with such attention to detail.”

 We do not make our young children have their own performance, and we do not have separate performances for ballet versus jazz, tap, and modern.
 Our productions showcase all of the dance styles we teach, and demonstrate the progression of dance training by having all ages in one show.
 This really adds to the feeling of inclusion and community we emphasize at our studio.

 Many families say our unique annual production is one of their favorite aspects of our school because they are so much more enjoyable to watch than a normal recital that has unrelated dance routine after dance routine.

 We also believe children should wear age-appropriate costumes and dance age-appropriate steps, and we never put our dancers in risqué costumes.